leogoesger/leogoesger.github.io/content/blog/gatsby-blog-basics/index.md

 Let's say we want to create a new post called "Gatsby Blog".

 First, create a new folder within `content`.
 It is recommended to name the folder the same name as the title of the new post.
 In this case, `gatsby-blog` would do.
 Within the folder, create a file called `index.md`.
+An important thing to remember, your blog's URL path is the same as this folder's name.
+If the post's folder name is `gatsby-blog`, the URL to share this post would be `https://your-domain.com/gatsby-blog`.

 ![file-structure](./file-structure.png)